Herseninstituut/FYD_Matlab/README.md

 I've created a function called: initDJ to make it easier to start working with datajoint.
 Call with the identifier for your lab.
 For example ```initDJ('somelab')```
-If you don't know the name of your lab, just run the previous line and you will see a list of lab names that are valid.
+If you don't know the name of your lab, just run this command in matlab (with this invalid labname) and it will return a list of lab names that are valid.

 You may enter a valid name but still get an error because you do not have a credentials file.
 Ask one of your labmembers or contact me to get your lab's credentials file.